softwarekollektiv/keyvaluestores/presentation/presentation.md

 ---

+# eventual consistency

+* write to up to all replicas
+* read-repair
+* Hinted Handoff
+    * any-handoff (to any server)
+    * consistent-handoff (to server where replicas lie)
+    * proximity-handoff (to a server geographical near) writes can be done to every node (in emergency) - periodically tries to update correct node

+---

 # Replication

 * consistent hashing to store & retrieve data
 * updates of outdated data by reads and writes
 * versions controlled by Vector Clock
-* Hinted Handoff
-    * any-handoff (to any server)
-    * consistent-handoff (to server where replicas lie)
-    * proximity-handoff (to a server geographical near) writes can be done to every node (in emergency) - periodically tries to update correct node

 ---
 # Storage Engines